mikkonurminen/mikkonurminen.github.io/src/pages/index.md

 # About

 PhD in Economics.
 Senior researcher at [The Social Insurance Institution of Finland].

-My research interests are in health economics.
-Specifically, I am interested in questions related to efficiency in health care provision, competition, and information technology.
+Interested in health economics and programming.

-[The Social Insurance Institution of Finland]: https://www.kela.fi/web/en
+[The Social Insurance Institution of Finland]: https://tietotarjotin.fi/en/front-page